rcprcp/TcpStream/README.md

 Currently, there are no command line parameters.
 It has been enhanced to use a command file.

-Compile with `mvn clean install` and you should have an executable jar "tcpstream-1.0-SNAPSHOT-jar-with-dependencies.jar" in the target sub directory.
+Compile with `mvn clean package` and you should have an executable jar "tcpstream-1.0-SNAPSHOT-jar-with-dependencies.jar" in the target sub directory.

 To run the program interactively: `java -jar tcpstream-1.0-SNAPSHOT-jar-with-dependencies.jar`